 Meet friends!
+Have fun!
 Grow in faith!
-The aim of Episcopal Youth Community (EYC) at St. John’s is fellowship and discipleship for youth in 6th through 12th grades.
-The groups are designed to give youth a place where they can have fun, meet life-long friends, be supported, and deepen their faith in Christ.
-Growing in maturity and in faith is easier and more fun when we grow together.
+The aim of Episcopal Youth Community (EYC) at St. John’s is fellowship and discipleship for youth in grades 6 through 12.
+EYC is a great place to build friendships, find support, and deepen faith in Christ.

-St. John’s also provides other opportunities for youth to enjoy age-appropriate activities with their church friends.
-From trips to Universal Studios to paintball outings, from Bible study to service days, St. John’s youth are active and engaged at their parish home.
+St. John’s also provides other opportunities for youth to enjoy age-appropriate activities with their friends.
+From trips to Universal Studios to paintball outings, from Bible study to service days, St. John’s youth are active and engaged.
 We celebrate together, serve together, and grow together!

 Connect with our St John’s EYC Instagram here!

 Happening is a unique high school experience weekend that helps teens foster a personal and more meaningful relationship with Jesus Christ.
 Attendees will experience music, prayer, worship, and community led by fellow students and supported by clergy and lay adults.
 Learn more here.

 New Beginnings is designed especially to respond to the unique challenges and concerns of middle school youth in grades 6 to 8.
 It was created with the help of middle school students to help participants grow in their love of themselves, others, and our Lord Jesus Christ.
 Learn more here.

 Summer Camps at DaySpring